oracle/odpi/doc/src/private_structs/dpiConn.rst

     used to determine if conversion is required when transferring strings between the client and the server.

+.. member:: unsigned dpiConn.openChildCount

+    Specifies the number of open children that must be closed before the connection can be closed.
+Currently the only children that can be closed independently are statements and LOBs so these are the only children that are counted.

 .. member:: int dpiConn.externalHandle

     Specifies if the OCI service context handle found in the